alsa7err90/magic_role8/README.md

     http://127.0.0.1:8000/mag_roles

 add role ex: admin, editor, user
-After add that click on "Show this role what has permissions" to add or remove permission this role
+After add that click on "edit permissions" to add or remove permission this role
 -go to the link: